-For security reasons, administrator accounts in a Windows Vista operating system are hidden by default.
-It is however possible to access hidden administrator accounts.
-The hidden administrator account needs to be accessed in order for the user to be able change settings.
+For security reasons, administrator accounts in Windows operating systems are hidden by default.
+Sometimes however, you might need to access the hidden administrator account in order to be able change some settings.
 Once these changes are made, it is advisable to disable the administrator account for safety reasons.
-There are three ways to access the hidden administrator account.
-The administrator account can be activated through User Account Control, or through the Command Prompt.
-The administrator account can also be activated by using safe mode when booting the PC.
+There are several ways to access the hidden administrator account.
+In this article we will show you how to both enable and disable the administrator account in Windows.

 If you are used to the built-in administrator account in the previous versions of Windows, you may be surprised to find it missing in your Control Panel under the User Accounts section in Windows Vista.
 This option does exist, but has been hidden by default.

 This is the quickest and easiest method of all to enable the hidden admin account:

 - 1. Go to your Start menu, type cmd and open the Command Prompt then choose Run as Administrator

 - 2. When the Command Prompt window appears, the account active should say No. You should then enter the command net user administrator /active:yes and you will receive a response that the command was successfully completed.

 - 3. When you have finished, log out from your current account.

 - 4. The administrator account should now be present on your log-in screen.